 - Both ranges are sold in packs of 4 mounted or 8 foot.
 They have separate spears and shields.

 - The figures are close to Essex in height, but generally have more detail and look to be perhaps the most accurately proportioned of any manufacturer out there (most 15mm figures are a little chubbier and shorter than if real people were scaled down to 15mm).

 - The website has pictures of nearly all the figures - some painted, some not - and can take online orders using credit cards or Paypal.
-They are cast in Italy so can occasionally be out of stock.

 - Madaxeman's Supplier Rating : 9.5/10 for Mirliton figures.
 Like painting really small real people made out of metal - if only I could find some glue that kept shields on and kept swords and spears in their hands...
 (I haven't got any of the other ranges)